wil3/gymfc/README.md

 ```

 # Installation
-Note, Ubuntu is the only OS currently supported primarily because controllers must be
+Note, Ubuntu is the only OS currently supported.
-trained in headless mode on a server.
 I welcome any PRs and feedback for getting
 it installed on other OSs.
 1. Download and install [Gazebo 8](http://gazebosim.org/download) (PRs welcome
    for Gazebo 9).
 Note the one-liner install script has been updated to install